notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 2. When you run Notepad++, and there is no `config.xml` (either because there isn't a `config.xml` file and/or settings file for the current user, or the `config.xml` has been deleted), so Notepad++ writes a complete `config.xml` with all default values.
 3. When your `config.xml` is missing the attribute/value pair for a given setting.

+## Configuration File Encoding

+The Notepad++ XML configuration files are expected to be in UTF-8 encoding (with no BOM), and so should use the prolog of `<?xml version="1.0" encoding="UTF-8" ?>`.
+If you use the BOM character at the beginning of a UTF-8 encoded XML file, or if you use another encoding like UTF-16, Notepad++ will not be able to read that configuration file.

+# Specifics on Configuration Files

 ## The context menu: `contextMenu.xml`

 <!-- http://web.archive.org/web/20190518131311/http://docs.notepad-plus-plus.org/index.php/Context_Menu -->